Fernandez-Trincado/DataReductionPy/README.md

-Advanced-Python
+Astronomical data reduction, faster algorithms
 ===============

-[1]

-[x] Cosmicray.py is a fast algorithm in Python for cosmic rays removal using two sequences of images.
+[1] Cosmicray.py is a fast algorithm in Python for cosmic rays removal using two sequences of images.
 An example is shown in http://fernandez-trincado.github.io/Fernandez-Trincado/repositories.html